 When comparing different testosterone boosters, an important step is cutting through all the hype.
 Every testosterone booster makes bold claims: “My product will boost your libido”, “Use our supplement to help you build more muscle mass”, “This will give you more energy and focus”, etcetera.
 And with a properly formulated booster, these benefits are certainly possible.
 TestoRush RX is NOT a properly formulated testosterone booster, though.
-Far from it.
+Far from it, and we’re going to uncover how and why here in our TestoRush review.

 Low testosterone causes some real issues, and people seeking solutions want real, reliable results.
 That means clinically proven ingredients, in quantities shown to produce meaningful improvement.
 TestoRush RX instead opts for an oddball assortment of exotic East-Asian herbs, in unimpressive (and unspecified) amounts, and an excessively long ingredient list that still only contains one testosterone-boosting component.